Metempsychosis -- full rpg ruleset -- work in progress

 2h Staff

-boot knife, throwing knife, throwing star, side-arm (crossbow) etc.
+boot knife, throwing knife, throwing star, handcrossbow, bomb (chemical, explosive, smoke), scroll book.

 Item and equipment paradigm